amrvac/amrvac/doc/amrvacusr.md

-# Setting up an new problem
+# Setting up a new problem

 [TOC]